uma-codespace/loop-studios-design/README.md

 ## Loopstudios Landing Page

 A responsive landing page built using HTML and CSS, inspired by the Loopstudios design challenge from Frontend Mentor.
+It focuses on creating a clean, visually appealing UI with a strong emphasis on responsive layouts, typography, and imagery, ensuring a seamless experience across mobile, tablet, and desktop devices.

 ## Links